harrymohney/seiGameProject/README.md

 What information does the application need to "remember" throughout its execution?

--It will need to count the number of correct responses.
+- It will need to count the number of correct responses.
+- It will need to track the current question index

 Use the wireframe and pseudocode to help identify what state needs to be tracked.